jericson/jericson.github.io/_posts/2023-06-26-problem_ai.md

 ![Still from _8½_ in which the director has tossed away the critic's negative review](/images/crumpled_review.png)

-I mention it because: a) I fell asleep watching that film last night and b) that scene felt like a pretty good illustration of Stack Overflow's public response to criticism lately.
-It is a touch unfair, to be honest.
+I mention it because that scene felt like a pretty good illustration of Stack Overflow's public response to criticism lately.
 The company has started a bunch of new projects, none of them are completed and the community has already deemed them failures.
-If [my reading](/2023/06/19/data_dump.html) is correct, the CEO has launched those projects with an aggressive deadline (the CEO's speech on July 27) and insufficient resources.
+If [my reading](/2023/06/19/data_dump.html) is correct, the CEO has launched those projects with an aggressive deadline (the CEO's speech on July
+27) and insufficient resources.
 Sure things look messy _now_.
 Maybe hold off judging until progress has been made, whydontcha?

 It's hard to keep up with the new projects.
 There's: